Tax credits and benefits

 - Choose to claim UC

-- Have a change of circumstances which means your current tax credit claim has to end but you want to continue to claim support (for example, your single claim and you want to need to make a new a joint claim and vice versa) and you cannot make a new claim for tax credits
+- Have a change of circumstances which means your current tax credit claim has to end but you want to continue to claim support (for example, your single claim ends and you want to make a new a joint claim and vice versa) and you cannot make a new claim for tax credits

 - need to make a new claim for one of the legacy benefits that UC is replacing (for example you need to claim help with your rent through housing benefit)